 Civil Court handles cases involving lawsuits between two or more individuals or businesses in matters involving claims of $25,000 or less.
 A Civil Court only hears civil matters and never criminal cases.
 An individual starting a lawsuit is known as the plaintiff, while the person or business being sued is the defendant.
 The most common types of civil cases in Michigan are civil infractions, landlord-tenant disputes, and small claims.

 A plaintiff can sue only for money damages in a Small Claims Court of amounts up to $5,500.
 Michigan small claims courts are divisions of the District Court.
 Plaintiffs can only get money in small claims proceedings.
 Cases such as slander, libel, fraud, and assault cannot be filed in Small Claims Court.
 Plaintiffs will have to approach other courts to get justice for these types of cases.
-Small claims cases do not require legal representations.
+Small claims cases do not require legal representation.
 Hence, plaintiffs must be able to convince magistrates or judges as to why they should get the money they are asking.

 A small claims judgment is usually valid for six years from the date of entry.
 The court deciding in favor of a plaintiff does not translate to immediate compliance by the defendant.
 The plaintiff may have to seek further legal help to ensure that the defendant pays the awarded money.
 Once a judgment has been paid in full, the plaintiff must complete a judgment satisfaction form and submit it to the court.
 Examples of small claims cases in Michigan include: